Volunteering Roles In Argentina

 Volunteering in Argentina offers the opportunity to experience the Latin way of life, working with passionate and enthusiastic Argentinians across some very different placements.
-Whether helping out in the classroom in private schools or teaching English in language institutes or state schools, or helping in the community, volunteers will be exposed to an incredible and diverse country.
+Whether helping out in the classroom in private schools, teaching English in language institutes or state schools, or helping in the community, volunteers will be exposed to an incredible and diverse country.
 The placements give a chance to get involved in a new culture and learn or improve the Spanish language

 Argentina Placement Roles

-English Teaching placements may be in fee-paying schools for both primary and secondary levels, or at private language institutes for children aged from ten through to adults.
-English is considered to be a very valuable language to learn and volunteers use their conversational English skills to assist and support both teachers and students in the classroom.
-Classes at the institutes are run during the day and evening, and often volunteers assist with some evening classes.
+Volunteers may be placed in fee-paying primary & secondary schools, or at private language institutes for children aged from ten to adults.
+English is considered to be a valuable language to learn and volunteers use their conversational English skills to assist and support teachers and students in the classroom.

 School Assistant placements are based in top private schools.
 You will provide support to kindergarten or primary teachers and assist the children with their English.
 These placements are ideal for those interested in working with children or thinking of pursuing a career in teaching, as well as developing their own Spanish skills.